John Lwin

 John Lwin (ဂျွန်လွင်; born Tin Aung Lwin on 15 July 1967) is a former Burmese model, model agency founder, event organizer, and LGBT rights activist.
 After being model scouted at a young age while living in Singapore, he enjoyed a successful career, modelling in Southeast Asia between 1989 and 1995, from Hong Kong to the Philippines.
 He has discovered and trained more than 200 models and 30 actors.

-He is the founder and CEO of Stars & Models International, Myanmar's first modelling agency and Star Event Production which has been organizing music concerts, the L'Oréal red carpet galas and Myanmar International Fashion Week.
+He is the founder and CEO of Stars & Models International, Myanmar's first modelling agency and Star Event Production which has been organizing major concerts and Myanmar International Fashion Week.
+He has mentored many successful models and actors and introduced professional standards to Myanmar's modeling industry.

 Early life and education

 Lwin was born on 15 July 1967 in Yangon, Myanmar.
 He is the youngest son of Hla Myint, a retired chief railway engineer in the Myanmar Rail Transportation Corporation, and his wife Mya Mya Aye, a former school teacher.
 He has an elder brother Aung Moe Kyaw, a businessman and CEO of International Beverages and Trading Company Limited (IBTC).
 He graduated high school from Basic Education High School No. 2 Bahan.
 He then enrolled at the Rangoon University and graduated with a degree in Zoology and also studied hotel management in Singapore.